An attempt to create a safe

 The sunrise period for registration of trademarked names in the KIDS.US

-domain ended on 2003-AUG-15.
-General registration was activated by Neustar on
+domain was closed during 2003.
+General registration was activated by Neustar.

 Representatives Fred Upton (R-MI) reported that over 1,700 web sites had been registered on KIDS.US by 2004-MAY-6, some nine months after registration

 started.
 1 However, essentially all of them appear to be "parked domains."
 These are registered URLs with no actual content or web site